-As we mark the 100th anniversary of World War I, we remember the Jewish soldiers who fell on the field of battle — and, in particular, we take a look at the memorials raised in their honor.
+We began this gallery to mark the 100th anniversary of World War I by remembering the Jewish soldiers who fell on the field of battle — and, in particular, to take a look at the memorials raised in their honor.
 Jews fought on all sides in the “War to End All Wars” — and a number of Jewish cemeteries in Europe have memorials to Jewish soldiers who were killed.
 Some are grandiose sculptures; some are fields of gravestones; some are more modest monuments.
 There are also memorial plaques in synagogues.

 As our own World War I remembrance, we have created this gallery of images.